pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 ## Overview

 JWTs provide a secure and efficient means to authenticate and authorize users before they can access upstream services behind Pomerium.
-By default, Pomerium secures these connections over TLS, but you can also configure Pomerium to provide an additional layer of security with **JWT authentication** at the application level.
-This way, even if other security checks fail, the upstream service can grant or deny access based on the authenticity of the JWT.
+When configured for JWT authentication, Pomerium sends its own JWT to the upstream service.
+By verifying the Pomerium JWT, the upstream service can:
+- Confirm that the Pomerium Proxy service handled the client request before forwarding it.
+(This capability offers an easy alternative to [client-side mTLS](/docs/capabilities/mtls-clients), which can be difficult to configure depending on your infrastucture or environment.)
+- Make application-level authorization decisions based on the user's associated identity information.

 ## Why JWT authentication?